 In July 2021, she was awarded the Department of the Navy Civilian Service Commendation Medal for her time with the Marine Corps.
 Amerman also received the Simmons-Shaw Award for Public History by the Marine Corps Heritage Foundation for her work on commemorating Marines in World War I through her book and work on the WWI Symposium.

 In her off time, she is researching and writing about Marines in polar exploration for an upcoming book, as well as continuing to preserve the history and legacy of individual Marines.

-Now 23 years later, that former intern is the branch head for the office she started in so long ago.
-And, Amerman says if it weren’t for the mentorship of Tisinger and her encouragement, she wouldn’t have gone the route that she did.
-Amerman is the head of the historical reference branch at the Marine Corps History Division for the U.S. Marine Corps in Quantico, Virginia.
-In this position, her primary function is to answer requests for historical information.
-She receives requests from around the globe from the commandant of the Marine Corps to privates first class, academia to grade school, veterans and their families to those just interested in the Corps’ history.
+Prior to her current role, Amerman was the head of the historical reference branch at the Marine Corps History Division for the U.S. Marine Corps in Quantico, Virginia.
+In this position, her primary function was to answer requests for historical information.
+She received requests from around the globe from the commandant of the Marine Corps to privates first class, academia to grade school, veterans and their families to those just interested in the Corps’ history.